An Efficient Algorithm for Vertex Enumeration of Arrangement: Systematic Experiments

-\textbf{A three-layer ReLU neural network}: We have built a neural network model with an input layer consisting of $7$ nodes to handle data from $\mathbb{R}^5$.
-Each node in the input layer will receive a $5$-dimensional input.
-The hidden layer comprises $5$ nodes, each utilizing a weight vector with $7$ dimensions along with a bias term.
+\textbf{A three-layer ReLU neural network}: We have built a neural network model with an input layer consisting of $7$ nodes to handle data from $\mathbb{R}^3$.
+Each node in the input layer receives a $3$-dimensional input.
+The hidden layer comprises $5$ nodes, each utilizes a weight vector with $7$ dimensions along with a bias term.
 These layers employ the Rectified Linear Unit (ReLU) activation function to introduce non-linearity into the network.
 In this network, all weight vectors and bias terms are randomly generated using the rand function in MATLAB.
-Firstly, we use auxiliary linear programming to find the partition of the seven neurons in the input layer, resulting in a total of $119$ cells in $\mathbb{R}^5$.
-As the activation state of each cell is different, $5$ hyperplanes corresponding to the nodes in the hidden layer will also be different.
-Next, we use algorithms to find out the total number of vertex of these $119$ different hyperplane arrangements with $12=7+5$ hyperplanes in $\mathbb{R}^5$, meanwhile, during the execution of each algorithm, we also select and count the vertices on the cell that corresponding to the activation states and the time taken for these computations.
-The naming order of the cells is only related to the sequence in which we found them, and partly of the results are provided in Tables \ref{table:relu-feas/all ver} and \ref{table:relu-time} (Moss: Moss \cite{moss2012basis}; AF: Avis and Fukuda \cite{avis1991pivoting}) and the overall result can be found in our link\footnote{https://github.com/Github-DongZelin/Examples-and-Command-of-the-algorithm}, $-1$ in the first cell means none of the seven nodes in the input layer is active.
+Firstly, we use the auxiliary linear programming to find the partition of the seven neurons in the input layer, resulting in a total of $64$ cells in $\mathbb{R}^3$.
+As the activation state of each cell is different, $5$ hyperplanes corresponding to the nodes in the hidden are also different.
+Next, we use algorithms to find out the total number of vertices of these $64$ different hyperplane arrangements with $12=7+5$ hyperplanes in $\mathbb{R}^3$.
+We randomly order these arrangements.
+The partial results are provided in Tables \ref{table:relu-feas/all ver} and \ref{table:relu-time} and the overall result can be found in our link\footnote{https://github.com/Github-DongZelin/Examples-and-Command-of-the-algorithm}, $-1$ in the first arrangement means that none of the seven neurons in the input layer is active.

 From Table \ref{table:relu-feas/all ver}, it can be seen that the vertices in these hyperplane arrangements are highly degenerate.
-In a simple arrangement formed by 12 hyperplanes in $\mathbb{R}^5$, there should be $492$ vertices.
-However, only a small portion of these examples reach this value.
-Therefore, we can also observe the effectiveness of our method in highly degenerate hyperplane distributions from this series of examples.
-The following Figures \ref{fig:relu_4}-\ref{fig:relu_114 cell} demonstrate the process of searching vertices in four randomly selected examples, those figures show that when searching vertices of arrangement, our algorithm is better than the random generate integer coefficient arrangement in previous, but when searching vertices on the cell, Their performance is similar and less efficient, but Avis and Fukuda's method, while not finding all the vertices, is highly efficient in generating vertices on the cell.
+In a simple arrangement formed by 12 hyperplanes in $\mathbb{R}^3$, there should be $220$ vertices.
+However, several examples do not reach this value.
+Therefore, this series of examples can test the effectiveness of our method in highly degenerate hyperplane arrangement.